knurling-rs/defmt/book/src/faq-for-library-authors.md

 For more details, see [Introduction](./introduction.md).
 It does this by separating compile-time information (format strings) from runtime information (values interpolated into format strings).
 Types implement `Format` so defmt can encode their values.
-If you want your library to support `defmt`, your public types should implement this trait.
+If you want your library to support `defmt`, public types that users may log should implement this trait.

 ## Should my library support `defmt`?

 We recommend adding `defmt` support if your library:
 - targets embedded users or supports `no_std`
-- exposes types that implement `Debug` or would implement `Debug` if the crate was not aimed at embedded.
+- exposes types that users commonly inspect in logs or debug output.

-While `defmt`'s main goal is to enable efficient logging in an embedded context, support for higher level platforms and standard library support is likely in the future.

 ## Does `Format` replace `Debug` or `Display`?